coverclock/com-diag-hazer/README.md

 This software is an original work of its author(s).

 This file is part of the Digital Aggregates Corporation Hazer package.
-Hazer is a simple C-based parser of the National Marine Electronics Association (NMEA 0183 4.10) strings produced most Global Positioning System (GPS) devices.
+Hazer is a simple C-based parser of the NMEA (National Marine Electronics Association) 0183 4.10 strings produced by most Global Positioning System (GPS) devices.
 Unlike the Drover project, Hazer does its own NMEA parsing.
 Hazer includes a gpstool utility to display the interpreted GPS data. gpstool accepts NMEA sentences from standard input,